sulhadin/reducer-handlers/README.md

 export default generateReducer(defaultState, handlers);
 ```
 ## Action Handler Usage
 Here is a simple action implementation.
-For a quick introduction; `dispatchAction` creates and dispatches a simple object.
+For a quick introduction; `dispatchAction` creates and dispatches your new result.
 ```javascript
 // getGetSomeAction.js